A diverse group of women and femme-presenting people smiling, sitting on a staircase in the sun.

 Downloadable resources

-Training
+Training and Support

-If you would like to contact CFRE about any aspect of the CLIK guide, or for enquiries about training and capacity building for your organisation, please contact training@ds.org.au
+If you would like to contact CFRE about any aspect of the CLIK guide, or for enquiries about tailored training and capacity building for your organisation, please contact training@ds.org.au